mdelaurentis/mdelaurentis.github.com/_posts/2011-01-16-mosaicing-project.md

 <a href="http://www.flickr.com/photos/mdelaurentis/5327949659/" title="cylindrical image by mdelaurentis, on Flickr"><img class="figure" src="http://farm6.static.flickr.com/5047/5327949659_4fe14aab4a_o.png" width="288" height="187" alt="cylindrical image" /></a>

-However the images we obtained by swiveling the camera around on the tripod are more like this this:
+If we were to simply arrange the planar images around the camera, we'd get something like this:

 <a href="http://www.flickr.com/photos/mdelaurentis/5327949645/" title="multiple planar images by mdelaurentis, on Flickr"><img class="figure" src="http://farm6.static.flickr.com/5044/5327949645_fcf90874d1_o.png" width="324" height="198" alt="multiple planar images" /></a>

 Notice that this doesn't form a circle, but a weird shape (dodecagon?).
-If we want the cylindrical panorama to be nice and smooth, we need to warp each of the original images and re-project each one onto an imaginary image cylindar.
-This basically involves taking each point in each original image and calculating a corresponding point on the imaginary cylindar.
-In order to do that you need to know the focal length of the camera (basically the distance between the center of projectiona and the magic "index card" we dropped in front of the lens).
+If we want the cylindrical panorama to be nice and smooth, we need to warp each of the original images and re-project each one onto an imaginary image cylinder.
+This basically involves taking each point in each original image and calculating a corresponding point on the imaginary cylinder.
+In order to do that you need to know the focal length of the camera (basically the distance between the center of projection and the magic "index card" we dropped in front of the lens).
 I used [this tool](http://www.vision.caltech.edu/bouguetj/calib_doc/) to calibrate the camera.
 Here's an example of what one of the images looks like before and after warping:

 <div style="text-align: center">
 <a href="http://www.flickr.com/photos/mdelaurentis/5325535459/" title="IMG_1744 by mdelaurentis, on Flickr"><img src="http://farm6.static.flickr.com/5242/5325535459_5e0f5d0e87_m.jpg" width="240" height="180" alt="IMG_1744" /></a>